Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Parameter selection

-The width of the tree is based on the value of the $\gamma$ parameter.
-Assuming that $x \in X_{E_\epsilon}$ and $x \not \in X_\epsilon$ the average probability of data being generated from a specific subtree (based on index) can be used to estimate the number of children a node can potentially have:
+The width of the tree is based on the value of the $\gamma$ parameter at a given node depth $j$.
+Given that $x \in X_{E_\epsilon}$ and $x \not \in X_\epsilon$ the average probability of data being generated from a specific subtree (based on the index) can be used to estimate the number of children a node can potentially have:

 Variance for these values can also be calculated: